 When accidents happen, our automatic instinct is to head to the Emergency Room.
 Hit your head and you're bleeding?
 Time to visit the ER.
 Elbow hanging at a frighteningly odd angle?
 Go see the ER docs.
 Foot in agony, looking swollen and starting to change colors?
-Here's where you can avoid the long wait times a Emergency Rooms and go to your podiatrist's office, for shorter wait times, x-rays and any other necessary diagnostic tests and, best of all, specialized care that should guarantee a correct diagnosis.
+Let's press pause before going toward urgent care or a hospital.

 Emergency Room Doctors Are Not Foot Specialists

-Dr. Josh Abzug, director of pediatric orthopedics at the University of Maryland School of Medicine, has discovered that of 275 children seen in his clinic, 90% of those who were treated for broken bones in the emergency room were incorrectly splinted.)
+The study comes from Dr. Josh Abzug, director of pediatric orthopedics at the University of Maryland School of Medicine.
+He looked at record for 275 children seen in his clinic.
+(Of those kids, 90% who received treatment for broken bones in the emergency room were incorrectly splinted.)

 Casting Broken Feet at Your Podiatrist's Office

-It is important to have a stress fracture immobilized to allow the bone to heal, recover, and return to full strength.
+It is important to have a stress fracture immobilized.
+That's the only way to allow the bone to heal, recover, and return to full strength.
 Once healed, we use orthotics to manage the pressure and stress on the bone which will prevent a reoccurrence of the fracture.

-As a podiatrist, I know you'll need to bear weight on your injured foot as soon as the fracture has healed, so I want to make sure it heals in a way that will allow you the best chance of walking comfortably.
+As a podiatrist, I know you'll need to bear weight on your injured foot as soon as the fracture has healed.
+So I want to make sure it heals in a way that will allow you the best chance of walking comfortably.
 For that reason, if you suspect you or your child has a sprained or broken foot or ankle and you want to ensure that they heal correctly, head to Dr. Andrew Schneider’s office instead of the emergency room for a full work-up, including x-rays and casting as needed.

-Sources: American Academy of Pediatrics, AAP.confex.com
+Sources: American Academy of Pediatrics